Ethics office rebukes White House over Kellyanne Conway's Ivanka Trump plug

 OGE Director Walter Shaub told the White House in a letter Thursday that he remains concerned with Conway's "misuse of position."

 In an interview on Fox News Channel on Feb.
-9, Conway encouraged viewers to "go buy Ivanka's stuff."
+9, Conway raved about Ivanka Trump merchandise and encouraged viewers to "go buy Ivanka's stuff."
 A day earlier, President Trump had attacked Nordstrom department stores for dropping his daughter's line of clothes and accessories.

 The ethics office recommended discipline because federal rules prohibit executive branch employees from endorsing products.
 The White House concluded that she was speaking "in a light, off-hand manner while attempting to stand up for a person she believed had been unfairly treated."